vulkomilev/oumi/USAGE.md

 ## 2. Configuration

-OUMI uses configuration files to specify model and training parameters.
+Oumi uses configuration files to specify model and training parameters.
 Create a YAML file (e.g., `config.yaml`) with your desired settings.
 Here's a basic example:

 ```yaml
 model: